 - Trying to hide or get into / out of the house, fence, or other enclosure

 - Some animals may loose bladder or bowel control or experience temporary diarrhea from prolonged stress

-So what can an owner do to protect their dogs from the stress associated with fireworks?
-Consider:
+How can you protect your pet from the stress associated with fireworks?

 - Close the curtains or blinds and turn on the TV or radio to provide some distraction.

 - Treat toys such as kongs filled with their favorite food may help keep their minds busy and distract them from the fireworks.